-- 4.81.
-Medibank submits that the disclosure of price information particular to each or all of the SVHA Group hospitals specific to a Funding Organisations is detrimental to the public interest.
-Medibank claims that the fee differentials between hospitals are determined by many 'hospital specific' aspects.
-Therefore price customisation is a considerable part of the contracting process between a private health insurer and private hospital. - 4.82.
-Medibank submits that the ability to share among the SVHA Group actual prices in HPPAs will artificially inflate the rates afforded to SVHA Group hospitals.
+4.83.
+Medibank Private submits that although it does not object to the sharing of cost information to promote operational efficiency, the disclosure of price information particular to each or all of the SVHA Group hospitals specific to a Funding Organisations is detrimental to the public interest.
+Medibank Private claims that the fee differentials between hospitals are determined by many 'hospital specific'

+- aspects.
+Therefore price customisation is a considerable part of the contracting process between a private health insurer and private hospital. - 4.84.
+Medibank Private submits that the ability to share among the SVHA Group actual prices in hospital-purchaser-provider agreements (HPPAs) will artificially inflate the rates afforded to SVHA Group hospitals.
 This would in turn place additional pressure on health insurance premiums in a climate where members may downgrade their cover or resort to the public health system should private health premiums become unaffordable.

-- 4.83.
+- 4.85.
 The exchange of certain information among competitors, particularly in relation to prices, fees and costs, may facilitate collusion or otherwise reduce competition, resulting in increased prices or reduced quality and availability of goods or services.
-Outcomes of this nature are associated with significant public detriment. - 4.84.
+Outcomes of this nature are associated with significant public detriment. - 4.86.
 Nonetheless, to some degree, information sharing is an inherent aspect of collective bargaining because in order to collectively negotiate terms and conditions with a supplier or customer, the members of the collective bargaining group must discuss their desired outcomes from negotiations and how these can best be achieved.
-It is difficult to imagine a collective bargaining arrangement that does not involve some form of information sharing between the members of the collective bargaining group. - 4.85.
+It is difficult to imagine a collective bargaining arrangement that does not involve some form of information sharing between the members of the collective bargaining group. - 4.87.
 However, while the sharing of information may influence a hospital's desired outcome from a negotiation process, it is not clear that the sharing of information in itself enhances the ability of the hospital to achieve its desired negotiation outcome.
-Rather, this is more dependent on the hospitals bargaining position in negotiations. - 4.86.
-In respect of the arrangements the subject of the current Applications, as with their comments in relation to the proposed collective bargaining and boycott activity, the concerns raised by Medibank about information sharing appear to relate to the more general exchange of information within the SVHA Group, conduct which the group, other than SVPHS, can engage in whether or not authorisation is granted. - 4.87.
-The ACCC also understands that Funding Organisations have the ability to impose confidentiality obligations which impede or prevent information sharing.
+Rather, this is more dependent on the hospital's bargaining position in negotiations and as noted above, the addition on SVPHS to the collective bargaining group is not likely to significantly increase the bargaining power of the SVHA Group as a whole. - 4.88.
+The ACCC also understands that Funding Organisations, including Medibank Private and Bupa Australia, have the ability to impose confidentiality obligations which impede or prevent information sharing.
 The ACCC understands that SVHA's attempts to implement the information sharing arrangements the subject of their 2004 authorisations were frustrated by Funding Organisations' ability to do so.
-This suggests that Funding Organisations are genuinely able to choose whether to facilitate the proposed information sharing arrangements or not. - 4.88.
-The ACCC considers that the anti-competitive detriment associated with SVPHS being granted authorisation to participate in the information sharing arrangements that the remaining members of the SVHA Group will otherwise engage in is limited.
+This suggests that Funding Organisations are genuinely able to choose whether to facilitate the sharing of information with SVPHS or not. - 4.89.
+The ACCC considers that the anti-competitive detriment associated with SVPHS being granted authorisation to participate in the information sharing arrangements that the remaining members of the SVHA Group are already otherwise able to engage in is limited.